nubot-nudt/simatch/README.md

 > This contains how to configure the environment, how to run the simulation, and how the robot is simulated.
 You could run the ROS tool ['rqt_graph'][2] to
 > understand the basic messages and service flow.

+## Quick Start Docker Image

+Please refer to [simatch-docker](https://github.com/dortmans/simatch-docker) for building and running the Simatch using [Docker](https://www.docker.com/).

 ## Recommended Operating Environment
 1. Ubuntu 14.04;
 2. ROS Indigo or ROS Jade.
 (It is recommended to install ROS Jade)